-EYA1 - Biomarker and Target for kidney fibrosis
+EYA1 - Biomarker and therapeutic target for kidney fibrosis

 Scientists from the University of Göttingen found that the progression of fibrosis is associated with a switch in splicing of the protein EYA1.
 If the abundance of the splice variant EYA1-A is increased in disfavour of variant EYA1-C, an increase of fibrosis is observed.
 In a mouse model the down-regulation of the EYA1-A tyrosin-phosphatase activity effectively attenuates the progression of kidney fibrosis in vivo.